It is commonly said that retail Forex traders are subject to the 90-90-90 rule:

-These websites are funded by advertisements, and their goal is to keep their advertisers happy.
+These websites are funded by advertisements, and their goal is to keep advertisers happy.
 How do they do that?
 By getting you to keep coming back to their site and spending time reading their “educational” articles and participating in online forums.

 Like television programs, these sites get paid for keeping you distracted and entertained.
 Not for helping you trade better.

-Like the flashing neon lights you see in Las Vegas, these are all distractions to sucker unsuspecting traders to adopt a gambler’s mentality.
+Like the flashing neon lights you see in Las Vegas, these are all distractions to sucker unsuspecting retail traders to adopt a gambler’s mentality.

 This tactic works exceptionally well, as it often leads people to over-trade.